mattfaltyn/llm-fun/README.md

 This Streamlit application is designed to extract contract conditions from a DOCX file and verify if task descriptions from a CSV file comply with those conditions.
 It utilizes the [Zephyr 7B β](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta) LLM from Hugging Face to analyze the contract text and determine compliance.

 **NOTE**: This project was completed in around an hour.
-There are many improvements that can be made from both the NLP, backend, and frontend aspects of `app.py`.
+There are many improvements that can be made from the NLP, backend, and frontend aspects of `app.py`.
 Please contact Matt for more details.

 ### Deliverables